-The Off-farm Efficiency Program is a $1.48 billion program designed to recover water for the environment.
+The Off-farm Efficiency Program is a $1.54 billion program designed to recover water for the environment.

-Projects funded under the program will improve the efficiency of off-farm irrigation infrastructure and increase the volume of water available for irrigators.
+Projects funded under the program will improve the efficiency of water delivery infrastructure and increase the volume of water available for irrigators and communities.
 They will also help us to reach our river health targets of returning 450 GL by June 2024.
 The Off-farm Efficiency Program invests in water delivery infrastructure to reduce water losses in the Murray–Darling Basin providing benefits to water users and the community by sharing the water saved between water users and the environment.

 Projects funded under the program will provide long-term benefits to irrigators by improving infrastructure and benefit communities by increasing water availability and creating jobs.